Skip to content

 rootfs.ext4 # Root filesystem image

 The manifest.json contains the build configuration, timestamps, SHA-256 checksums for verification, and a deterministic buildId derived from those checksums.
+When oci.image is used, it also records ociSource metadata including the resolved image digest used during export.

 That buildId is used by snapshots/checkpoints to locate the correct guest assets without embedding absolute host paths.